Build a Location

 The Basics, Game Three:

 One or two players enter the center of a circle sit on a chair and close their eyes.
 This person is the audience.
-A location is selected and one by one the players in the circle makes a sound from that location.
-Until a rich location of sound is established.
+A location is selected and one by one the players in the circle makes a sound from that location, this should create a rich environment created entirely of sound.
+Some groups may need a conductor to bring players in and out of the mix, and balancing the sounds.

 In the Moment: